simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Request body should be sent as JSON object with the following properties:
 - `sender` (string): public key `SK` to verify digital signature of the sender.

-Server MUST update sender key without preserving the previous key.
+If the connection was previously secured and the sender key is already set, the server MUST reject the request with HTTP status code 401 (Unauthorised).

-If the connection update succeeded, the server MUST respond with HTTP status code 200 (OK) without body.
+If the connection is successfully secured, the server MUST respond with HTTP status code 200 (OK) without body.

-If the sender key has changed, all the following requests from the sender signed with the old key MUST be rejected with HTTP status code 401 (Unauthorised).
+Once the sender key is set, all the following unsigned requests from the sender (or signed with the wrong key) MUST be rejected with HTTP status code 401 (Unauthorised).

 #### Delete connection